-On May 31, 2019, the Company completed its acquisition of the business and assets of ROCCAT, a provider of gaming keyboards, mice and other accessories for a purchase price of approximately \$12.7 million and up to \$3.4 million in potential earn-outs based on revenues for the years ending December 31, 2019 and 2020, as provided in the asset purchase agreement.
+On May 31, 2019, the Company completed its acquisition of the business and assets of ROCCAT, a provider of gaming keyboards, mice and other accessories for a purchase price of approximately \$12.7 million at the closing and up to \$3.4 million in potential earn-outs based on revenues for the years ending December 31, 2019 and 2020, as provided in the asset purchase agreement.
 The purchase price was paid in cash at closing and was funded by the Company's cash reserves and additional borrowings under its credit facility.
-In addition, business transaction costs incurred in connection with the acquisition of \$0.6 million and \$3.0 million for the three and nine months ended September 30, 2019, respectively, were recorded as a component of "General and administrative" expenses in the Condensed Consolidated Statements of Operations.
+In addition, business transaction costs incurred in connection with the acquisition totaled \$3.9 million, of which \$0.3 million was recorded as a component of "General and administrative" expenses in the Condensed Consolidated Statements of Operations for the three months ended March 31, 2020.